 Monitoring machines differ depending on the hospital and NICU.
 However, monitors are similar in that they all record heart rate, respiratory rate, blood pressure, and temperature.
 A pulse oximeter may be used to measure the amount of oxygen in the blood.

 You might notice that your newborn has various sticky pads or cuffs on the chest, legs, arms or other parts of the body.
-These pads and cuffs have wires that connect to a monitor that resembles a television screen and displays various numbers.
+These pads and cuffs have wires connecting to a monitor that resembles a television screen and displays various numbers.

 Endotracheal tube – This is a tube that is placed down the newborn’s windpipe in order to deliver warm, humidified air and oxygen.